robertlanchsweerdt/redbadge-final-project-client/README.md

 ## Version 4.0 Goal

-Version 4.0 has an unspecified complete date.
+Version 4.0 has an unspecified date for completion.

 Scale the app to be used by a multitude of neighborhoods where a user registers for a particular neighborhood / city / state and is granted access by the admin.